sheffield-bioinformatics-core/wrangling-genomics/_episodes/02-quality-control.md

 Here, we see positions within the read in which the boxes span a much wider range.
 Also, quality scores drop quite low into the "bad" range, particularly on the tail end of the reads.
 The FastQC tool produces several other diagnostic plots to assess sample quality, in addition to the one plotted above.

+> ## Input data for FastQC
+>
+> FastQC doesn't *know* what kind of sequencing experiment you have performed, and for this reason it is widely-used on all types of sequencing datasets (DNA-seq, RNA-seq, ChIP-seq...).
+You will probably come across it at some point so it worth being familiar with, even if some parts of the workshop aren't directly applicable to your project.
+{: .callout}

 ## Running FastQC

 We will now assess the quality of the reads that we downloaded.
 First, make sure you're still in the `untrimmed_fastq` directory